Marine Science Teen Internship Program

 Where does the internship take place?

-- The internship will be conducted virtually and in-person (Museum and various locations throughout LA County).
+- The internship will be conducted at the Museum and various locations throughout L.A.
+County.

 How can I apply?